HephtronCode/darey.io_DevOps/mini_project-git_basic/README.md

 <p>This is a mini project to ascertain the use of git commands.
 Here is played the role of both Tom and Jerry as they worked on their separate branches, and then push to main branch.</p>

 ### Github Profile
+Command to clone the repo
+`git clone `
 ![Github Profile](https://github.com/HephtronCode/darey.io_DevOps/blob/main/mini_project-git_basic/img/git%20push%20command.png?raw=true)

 ### HTML Boilerplate